PatrickJS/awesome-angular/README.md

 * [ng-slider](https://github.com/Jaspero/ng-slider) - A light slider with no external dependencies.
 * [keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.
 * [ngx-darkbox-gallery-library](https://github.com/failed-successfully/ngx-darkbox-gallery-library) - A highly configurable lightbox themed gallery library for Angular applications using the Ivy engine (Angular 15+).
+* [slidecontent-angular](https://github.com/criar-art/slidecontent-angular) - A simple content slide developed in Angular with navigation buttons and transition animations.

 #### Charts